-Best electricity usage rates summary Looking for the cheapest electricity in the Evoenergy network in the ACT?
-If you live in the Australian Capital Territory, you’ve come to the right place to find the cheapest electricity offers.
-WATTever compares all energy retailers and strictly ranks the estimated cost for an average household located in the Evoenergy network.
+Looking for the cheapest electricity in the Evoenergy network in the ACT?
+If you live in the Australian Capital Territory, you’ve come to the right place to find the cheapest electricity.
+The tables below rank the cheapest offers from all retailers in the Evoenergy network.
+This information is updated each weekday.

 How much could you save by switching?

-Want to find the best deals for your home?
+Here’s how to find the best electricity deal for your place

 Cheapest Time Of Use electricity rates by retailer in the Evoenergy network (ACT)